skullllllly/web-project-consol-game-store-/README.md

 #Console Games Store

-This is my first web project uploaded on GitHub.
+This is my first web project uploaded on GitHub
 It is a **simple console games store** (PlayStation, Xbox) where users can browse games and view basic details.

 ## Project Goals